microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options.md

 # Emit .js for .ts files referenced in tsconfig.production.json
 tsc --project tsconfig.production.json

-# Emit a .d.ts file for index.js [this example show the correct way to pass boolean compiler options]
+# Emit an index.d.ts file for index.js [this example show the correct way to pass boolean compiler options]
 tsc index.js --declaration --emitDeclarationOnly

 # Emit a single .js file for both app.ts and util.ts [this example show the correct way to pass compiler options with string arguments]